szmaragdynia/python-learning/README.md

-# python-learning
-Directory for learning python
+# Repo for learning python

-# notes for myself
+# Notes for myself
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
     win 10 doesn't seem to need that